Types of Bonuses Under Life Insurance Policy

 Here we’ve explained the calculation process for each bonus type under life insurance:

 • Simple Reversionary Bonuses: These bonuses are calculated as per the percentage of your total sum insured in the policy.
-Every year, a reversionary bonus rate is standardised, and the bonus amount is calculated as per thousand of the total amount of sum insured.
+Every year, a reversionary bonus rate is standardised, and the bonus amount is calculated as a percentage of the total amount of the sum insured.

 For example, if your total sum insured is ₹5,00,000 and the standard bonus rate is 2% for the year.
 You will receive ₹10,000 as the bonus amount in that year.